At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 I did not wait for him to answer.

-I had not come for spectacle.
+I had not gone there for spectacle.

 So I turned and walked out.